About the Federal Maritime Commission

 The Federal Maritime Commission (FMC) is the independent federal agency responsible for regulating the U.S. international ocean transportation system for the benefit of U.S. exporters, importers, and the U.S. consumer.

 The FMC's Mission Statement is:

-To foster a fair, efficient and reliable international ocean transportation system and to protect the public from unfair and deceptive practices.
+Ensure a competitive and reliable international ocean transportation supply system that supports the U.S. economy and protects the public from unfair and deceptive practices.

 View the FMC's Strategic Plans to learn how goals and objectives for the agency are to be achieved.

 The FMC ensures competitive and efficient ocean transportation services for the shipping public by: